Beyond Grading Accuracy: Exploring Alignment of TAs and LLMs: Methodology

 \subsection{Student-generated Diagrams}

-The pipeline starts with student generated UML class diagrams.
+The pipeline starts with student-generated UML class diagrams.
 In total, 92 diagrams were collected from first-year bachelor students during an examination on a software design course.
-The exam covers different UML diagrams such as activity, use-case, state machine, sequence, and class diagrams and they are provided 90 minutes to complete the exam.
-The class diagram question is based on a written case describing a fictional company, in this case an electricity supplier, for which students are required to model a correct UML class diagram.
-Each diagram is made with an in-house tool, UTML \footnote{https://utml.apps.utwente.nl/}, which is capable of producing both JSON and PNG output.
+The exam covers different UML diagrams, such as activity, use-case, state machine, sequence, and class diagrams, and they are provided 90 minutes to complete the exam.
+The class diagram question is based on a written case describing a fictional company, in this case, an electricity supplier, for which students are required to model a correct UML class diagram.
+Each diagram is created using the drawing tool UTML \footnote{https://utml.apps.utwente.nl/}, which can produce both JSON and PNG output.
 Students are required to submit both files.